-As you increase your skill level in pickleball, it’s important to begin viewing your serve as a weapon and not just a way to start a point.
+As you increase your skill level in pickleball, it’s important to begin viewing your serve as a weapon and not simply a way to start a point.

-To help increase the effectiveness of your serve, you should practice hitting the ball deep and in different positions to help set you and your partner up for success.
+To help increase the effectiveness of your serve, you should practice hitting the ball deep and to different court positions to help set you and your partner up for success.

 Why you should strive for a powerful, deep serve

-The No. 1 reason you should practice your serve is because a deep serve can earn you and your partner free points.
+The No. 1 reason you should practice your serve is that a deep serve can earn you and your partner free points.

 A deep serve can surprise your opponent.
 Even if it doesn’t cause an error, your opponent is more likely to hit a short return, setting you up for an easy attack.